 - 1 medium sweet onion diced

-- 1 green bell pepper or poblano pepper diced
+- 1 medium green bell pepper or poblano pepper diced

-- seasoned salt and black pepper to taste
+- 1 tsp seasoned salt (adjust to taste)

 - 4 cups cubed yukon gold potatoes 1/2 inch cubes